I get a weekly produce box from Riverdog Farm in the Capay Valley, in the…

-Just four ingredients make this one of my favorite soups and an autumn through winter regular at my supper table.
+Just four ingredients make this soup an autumn through winter regular.
 It is so easy and tasty!
 The only not-so-easy thing to do, is cut up the very hard butternut; a large heavy knife helps.
+Or, try roasting the squash whole.
+It was a game-changer for Rosie!
 This soup is a great make-ahead recipe to take to parties, or to freeze and enjoy months later.
 The recipe is very flexible: use a smaller or larger squash, and more or less butter to suit your taste.
-Use broth and water as I do, or all broth.
+Use broth and water, or all broth.
 Let your taste buds be your guide.
 You cannot ruin this soup; just enjoy its flavor and simplicity.

-Deliciously Simple Butternut Squash Soup
+Butternut Squash Soup – Deliciously Simple

 - 3 Tbsp. butter or olive oil

 - 1 leek, trimmed and sliced or about 3/4 cup diced yellow onion, plus 1-2 cloves chopped garlic

 - 1-2 14.5oz cans chicken or vegetable broth

 - garnish sour cream or plain yogurt, optional

 - Cut squash into cubes, or roast un-cut squash on a baking sheet in 400F oven until soft.
 Depending on size of squash, this will take 45-75 minutes.
 Roast until the skin browns and starts to separate from the squash and the flesh is soft to the touch.
 Cut in half lengthwise; remove seeds and discard.
 Scoop flesh from the skin and skip to sauteing leek or onion.

 - To cut raw squash, first cut off the long neck part of the squash.
 Cut the bulb part in half and scoop out the seeds with a sturdy metal spoon.